AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Manage a domain/Bind accelerated domain names.md

 2. Click **Buckets**, and then click the name of the target bucket.

-3. Choose **Transmission** \> **Domain Names**.

-4. Find the target domain name that is bound to an accelerated domain name and turn on **Auto CDN Cache Update** for this domain name.
+3. Find the target domain name that is bound to an accelerated domain name and turn on **Auto CDN Cache Update** for this domain name.

     The auto CDN cache update feature can be triggered by specified operations.
-You can[submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to apply for trial.
+You can [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to apply for trial.
 After you are authorized to configure auto CDN cache update for specified operations, click **Supported Operations** in the Auto CDN Cache Update column corresponding to the domain name, and select the operations to which auto CDN cache update can be applied.
 Click **OK**.

     The following types of operations are supported.